 Automaton by Alex B.

+Alex B. also shared original artwork inspired by The Invention of Hugo Cabret: an illustration of a mechanical writing automaton!
 Next, let's visit the workshop of master illustrator David Macaulay to learn more about The Way Things Work (click the red highlighted words).
 We can watch fascinating demonstrations of the inner workings of all sorts of things... the Internet, musical instruments, and drinking straws, for example.
 And while we're at it, we can play games inspired by Hugo Cabret.
 Click the red highlighted words and then on "Explore Hugo Cabret" to open the tool trunk, the mechanical maze, and the automaton workbench.

 Live from the Garden State Parkway: Brian Selznick, the author and illustrator of Hugo Cabret, was born in New Jersey!
 In addition to The Invention of Hugo Cabret, he has written and illustrated several other books, including The Houdini Box and The Boy of a Thousand Faces: